JabRef/jabref/docs/openoffice/ooresult-ooerror/ooresult-alternatives.md

+---
+parent: About OOError, OOResult, and OOVoidResult
+---
-# Alternatives to `OOResult` during precondition checking in `OOBibBase`
+# Alternatives to using OOResult and OOVoidResult in OOBibBase

 (Talk about ADRs prompted me to think about alternatives to what I used.)

 Situation:

-- some tests return no data, only report problems
+* some tests return no data, only report problems
-- we may need to get some resources that might not be available (for example: connection to a document, a functional textview cursor)
+* we may need to get some resources that might not be available (for example: connection to a document, a functional textview cursor)
-- some test depend on these resources
+* some test depend on these resources

 One strategy could be to use a single try-catch around the whole body, then showing a message based on the type of exceptions thrown.

-## [base case]
+## \[base case]

 ```java
 try {